isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 The optimizer will have to apply heuristics around a join-plan depth of 10, and do weird things, including sometimes missing obvious optimizations.

-This is usually not a problem, but if you are using an ORM and have deep class hierarchies, you may be hitting this limits inadvertently.
+This is usually not a problem, but if you are using an ORM and have deep class hierarchies, you may be hitting this limit inadvertently.
 Be aware of your class-subclass relationships and how they are modelled, and what SQL is being generated.

 ### Bulk updates (large deletes, inserts, updates)

 Very large atomic transactions are being executed on the primary, and on commit, enter the binlog.
-They then go downstream and execute on the replicas of than level, and so on.
+They then go downstream and execute on the replicas of that level, and so on.

+As each replica has the same data as the primary, they will all approximately complete the statement at the same time.
+Your busy query will hog all replicas at the same tier at approximately the same time.
+You will likely lose capacity at each tier of the replication tree at once when executing such a large transaction.

-That means a large change such as `DELETE FROM sales WHERE article_id = 17` has the potential to make changes to very many rows.
+A query such as `DELETE FROM sales WHERE article_id < 1000000` has the potential to make changes to very many rows.
 The update can take noticeable time, or depending on the data, even run for minutes or hours.
 The change can stall replicas, induce replication delay or otherwise impact production.

 In all our supported languages packages, we have replication aware bulk update functions to handle this:
 They will break up such large changes into manageable chunks, and execute them while monitoring replication lag.